-In a previous article, I went over the Collision/Loss Damage Waiver (CDW/LDW) that rental car companies offer, ways you might already be covered and other available ways to purchase coverage.
-There are three other types of coverage that car rental companies offer.
-These policies cover your exposure to personal liability or medical expenses resulting from an accident with the rental car, and protection if your property is stolen from the vehicle.
+In a previous article, I went over the Collision/Loss Damage Waiver (CDW/LDW) rental car companies offer, ways you might already be covered, and other ways to purchase coverage.
+There are three additional types of coverage that car rental companies offer.
+These policies cover your exposure to personal liability or medical expenses resulting from an accident with the rental car, and give you protection if your property is stolen from the vehicle.
 You may or may not need these types of coverage so it’s important to know what they are and how you may already be covered.

 Supplemental Liability Insurance (SLI) or Liability Insurance Supplement (LIS)